sakarivelho/Localite-TMS-coil-displacement/README.md

 # Localite TMS Coil Displacement Calculator

-Simple Matlab code to calculate both the **translational displacement** and **angular displacement** of a TMS coil relative to a specified instrument marker created in Localite TMS navigator software
+Simple Matlab code to calculate both the **translational displacement** and **angular displacement** of a TMS coil relative to a specified instrument marker created in Localite TMS navigator software.

 - **Translational Displacement**: How far the TMS coil has moved from the specified instrument marker.